 The mission of Sexual Assault and Violence Education is to create a safe place for students to plan and host campus wide prevention events to educate faculty, staff, and students about sexual assault and intimate partner violence.
-If you have questions or would like to join SAVE, please contact Kaylee Kapatos at firstname.lastname@example.org.
+If you have questions or would like to join SAVE, please visit our Involvement Link or contact Kaylee Kapatos at firstname.lastname@example.org.

 - Michigan Coalition to End Domestic and Sexual Violence (MCEDSV) Presentation by Lisa Winchell-Caldwell - April 7, 2016

 New NSF Policy Regarding Sexual and Other Forms of Harassment Reporting Requirements

 Please visit the Research Newsblog website to read about the new policy requirements and FAQs from the NSF.
 A Michigan Tech website will be created that will provide more information as it is provided.

 We have updated our "It's On Us" video this academic year.
 You can read more about the campaign on the "It's On Us" website.